A mother’s job so often is to take care of everyone around her. But let’s not forget self care-you can’t pour from an empty cup and all that.

 - Run errands alone.
 How do you manage this insane proposition?!
 It’s not as difficult as it sounds.
 Put kids in a weekly drop-off class and tackle the grocery store sans mini-me.

 - Hire a babysitter for no good reason.
 We tend to see babysitters as a last resort, like when a last minute meeting pops up or we’re really sick.
 Why not pay someone to watch the kids just because?
 Get your nails done, get your haircut, go shopping.
 Everyone deserves a break.
+In the same vein, why not consider hiring a Housekeeper once a month?

 - Splurge on yourself.
 Buy a magazine subscription or a monthly delivery box of beauty goods and set aside time to enjoy them without interruptions.